 561-11.3 Testing and Analysis: Laboratory analyses for all waste stream and environmental samples shall be conducted by an EPA certified, independent laboratory with an approved Quality Assurance Plan.
 Laboratory analyses for worker monitoring and regulated area samples shall be conducted by an American Industrial Hygiene Association (AIHA) metals accredited laboratory.
-Provide a copy of all sampling and test reports no later than 72 hours after collection of samples.
+Submit all sampling and test reports no later than 72 hours after collection of samples.